dashaub/PBDP/hw4/Shaub_David_HW4.md

 18/02/25 00:01:08 INFO streaming.StreamJob: Output directory: /p5
 ```

-From the results we see that we get the same resluts as before even though we had duplicates in our input data.
+From the results we see that we get the same results as before even though we had duplicates in our input data.
 This is because we use the UUID to protect us from duplicates.
 ```
 $ hadoop fs -cat /p5/* | sort
 http://example.com/?url=0 : User_0	3750